NathanMalta/TargetAcquisition/README.md

 ![reward graph](https://github.com/NathanMalta/TargetAcquisition/blob/master/media/imgs/reward.png)

-Initially, the algorithm performs very poorly
+Initially, the algorithm performs very poorly, as shown in the following video.
+The vehicle turns quickly away from the target it should be pointed at, resulting in a high negative reward.

 https://github.com/NathanMalta/TargetAcquisition/assets/5125254/c3e84b67-807e-4d81-8aaa-696cbbcfdc32

 Around epoch 1800, the first useful policy of moving forward and facing the target emerges.
-Note that this corresponds to a spike in the reward graph as well:
+Note that this corresponds to a spike in the above reward graph as well:

 https://github.com/NathanMalta/TargetAcquisition/assets/5125254/0c3b9aa8-402d-4222-b909-74ae18cbd6a8